jpreecedev/developerhandbook/src/pages/writing-unit-tests-with-nunit-and-moq/index.md

 ### Summary

 Moq is a powerful, extremely flexible mocking framework.
 When used in conjunction with NUnit, you have all the tools you need to write fast, useful unit tests that can improve the reliability of your code.

+Would you like to learn more about writing more efficient code?
+Check out my post "[How to write more efficient and maintainable C# code](/c-sharp/how-to-write-more-efficient-and-maintainable-csharp-code/)".